ashleymckellar/ashleymckellar/README.md

-- 🔭 I’m currently working on a freelance project for a small business, creating a V2 of their current site using React and several third party APIs.
+- 🔭 I’m currently working on the Work Optional Lifetime planner, a financial planning app
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native, TypeScript, and how to use Firebase
 - 📫 How to reach me: email or LinkedIn
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Cooking and baking helps me decompress after a day in front of my laptop